Cherreads

 "I often hear President Tie praising Jing Shu.
 The younger generation truly surpasses the older.
 President Tie has sharp eyes, and I must admit, I also greatly admire this young friend, Jing Shu."

-From the audience, Wang Xiaoxian rolled her eyes.
+From the audience, Wang Xiaoxian rolled her eyes, her lips pressing together in a thin line.

-"If we weren't grading according to market demand, and we looked only at cultivation skill, I would admit that what I've grown isn't as fine as what Jing Shu has cultivated.
+"If we weren't grading according to market demand, and we looked only at cultivation skill, I would admit that what I have grown isn't as fine as what Jing Shu has cultivated.
 Her skills are more advanced.
-Moreover, her crops reach medicinal maturity in about half a year, while mine take much longer, require greater investment, and are rare and expensive herbs that ordinary people cannot afford.
+Moreover, her crops reach medicinal maturity in about half a year, while mine take much longer, require greater investment, and are rare and expensive herbs that ordinary people can't afford.
 So for everyone to score me so highly, this old man feels unworthy."

 Applause swelled even louder.
+The vibration filled the room.
 The two were supposed to be rivals, yet Jing Shu hadn't expected him to praise her so openly.

 "From what I see, Jing Shu is more suited to cultivating diverse crops.
-She has broad knowledge, while I only specialize in rare herbs like ginseng and codonopsis, which are not suitable for large-scale promotion.
+She has broad knowledge, while I only specialize in rare herbs like ginseng and codonopsis, which aren't suitable for large-scale promotion.
 To be honest, this makes me less fit for the position.
 I think Jing Shu is more suited to being Vice President.
-Look at her choices—Bodhi, tobacco, honeysuckle—all urgently needed in our country's current situation.
+Look at her choices.
+Bodhi, tobacco, honeysuckle.
+All urgently needed in our country's current situation.
 With disease spreading, we need these herbs most.
 Promoting them requires her guidance.
 So I think everyone should cast their votes for Jing Shu."

+Jing Shu's mind raced as she stared at the old man.
 What on earth was happening?
 Weren't they supposed to be competitors?
-Why was he helping her instead?
-She stood there, a little dumbfounded.
+Why is he helping her instead?
+She stood there, a little dumbfounded, her fingers curling slightly at her sides.

-President Tie wiped sweat from his face.
-What was this old man playing at?
+President Tie's hand wiped sweat from his face, his movements hurried.
+What is this old man playing at?
 After all those words, was he seriously handing the position to Jing Shu?

-When Wang Daxian finished speaking, he even winked at her as he stepped down.
+When Wang Daxian finished speaking, he even winked at her as he stepped down, his eyes crinkling behind his spectacles.
 Jing Shu couldn't help feeling there was some hidden reason behind his actions.

-She walked up to the stage still a little dazed.
-Looking out over the sea of faces—curious, admiring, disdainful, gloating—she felt the weight of so many gazes.
+She walked up to the stage still a little dazed, her boots clicking softly on the floor.
+Looking out over the sea of faces, some curious and others gloating, she felt the weight of so many gazes.
 After everything that had happened, her name had gradually spread throughout the Medicinal Herb Association.

 And now that the Medicinal Herb Base had merged with the Ta City branch, there were hundreds more people here.
-Many of them had been defeated by her before, and so their feelings toward her were complicated—some admired, some resented.
-Unfortunately, this vice president selection had nothing to do with Ta City, so the few familiar faces she'd known weren't present today.
+Many of them had been defeated by her before, and so their feelings toward her were complicated.
+Some admired her while others resented her.
+Unfortunately, this vice president selection hadn't anything to do with Ta City, so the few familiar faces she had known weren't present today.

 Jing Shu cleared her throat, just about to speak, when a piercing alarm sounded.
+The shrill noise cut through the air.
 President Tie and Zhou Bapi hurried off to the control room, while the audience erupted into chatter.

 "Probably.
 The last time was four months ago.
 I remember it was to urgently manufacture a batch of casein calcium for distribution to the public.
 After all, since the blackout, no one has had sunlight for over a year.
 Without sunlight, calcium deficiency becomes unbearable."